 Treatment consists of careful evaluation of the underlying etiology.
 In many cases, treatment will require resting and supporting of the inflamed muscles and stretched ligaments.
 In order to accomplish a rested jaw, it frequently requires wearing a custom-fabricated orthotic or inter-occlusal splint, allowing your jaw to center in anatomical harmony.
 It is essential that an orthotic be accurately aligned.
 Unfortunately, many over-the-counter or incorrectly aligned appliances may further exacerbate the pain and dysfunction making treatment less successful and more difficult.

 If left untreated, or incorrectly treated, there may be permanent damage to the bone through arthritis or warping of the meniscus (the fibrous cushion) between your skull and jawbone.

 If you have concerns about Myofascial or TMJ pain, a changed bite, or chipped and broken teeth let us know, so we can evaluate your symptoms.
-Dr. Lee has considerable experience with successful treatment of problems like yours.
+Drs.
+Riley and Lee have considerable experience with the successful treatment of problems like yours.

 - Pain in Your Jaw Joint

 - Muscle Pain Surrounding Jaw

 - Trouble Opening or Closing Jaw

 - Muscle Pain on the Shoulders